Swimming-Club-Data-Systems/Membership/docs/docs/technical-and-tenant/custom-hostname.md

 You can use any **subdomain** of a domain name that you control.
 In most circumstances, you cannot use your apex domain.

-If you want to use an apex domain, you
+If you want to use an apex domain, you must use [Cloudflare DNS](https://www.cloudflare.com/en-gb/dns/).

 Example domain names you could choose include